mjstraughan/CubingHistory/docs/3x3/Methods/3Color.md

 1. Solve as a 3-Color cube on each face.
    1. Create two opposite oriented faces consisting of colors from either side.
-   2. Form another two faces consisting of opposite colors.
-   3. Form the final two faces consisting of opposite colors.
+   2. Form another two opposite faces consisting of opposite colors.
+Afterward, the remaining two faces will automatically contain opposite colors.
-   4. Permute the corners, if necessary, to be half turn solvable.
+   3. Permute the corners, if necessary, to be half turn solvable.
 2. Solve each opposite colored face.
    1. Solve a pair of opposite faces.
    2. Solve another pair of opposite faces.